ionos-cloud/ionosctl/docs/commands/server/start.md

 ## Description

-Use this command to start specified Server from a Data Center.
+Use this command to start a Server from a Virtual Data Center.
+If the Server's public IP was deallocated then a new IP will be assigned.

 You can wait for the action to be executed using `--wait` option.
 You can force the command to execute without user input using `--force` option.